tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 The first estimate is of the intercept term, which represents the predicted value of the dependent variable when all predictor variables are set to zero.

 {{% tip %}}
-Note that interpretation of the intercept may not be meaningful if the independent variable(s) cannot realistically take on a value of zero in the dataset.
+Note that the interpretation of the intercept may not be meaningful if the independent variable(s) cannot realistically take on a value of zero in the dataset.
 Like in our example, where the minimum value of years of education is 5, indicating that all surveyed individuals completed at least 5 years of education.
 {{% /tip %}}

 - Independent variables